WVU Football Recruiting Hot Board: Top Lists, Names to Watch + Decision Dates

 ^ - updated top schools

-Top 5: Virginia Tech, Penn State, South Carolina, Maryland, West Virginia.
+Top 12: Ohio State, Auburn, LSU, Alabama, Texas, Georgia, Penn State, Florida, Michigan, Texas A&M, Miami, West Virginia.
 Subscribe for full article

 Get Exclusive Access to West Virginia Mountaineers Content